OldUser101/tars/README.md

 The last, and probably most important, line in the transform function is `return 0`.
 This signals tars that the transform ran successfully.
 If you don't return anything, or return a number that is not 0, tars will halt the entire build process, assuming something went wrong. **Please return something.**

-It's worth noting that transforms can take any configuration they wish, as long as it's valis JSON, you can use it.
+It's worth noting that transforms can take any configuration they wish, as long as it's valid JSON, you can use it.

 For example, you could have: